 Disney World vacations are packed with unforgettable fun.
-Take it from me firsthand, as I am planning our 4th trip back next week in under 3 years time now.
+Take it from me firsthand, as I am a Passholder and DVC member, too.
 Unfortunately, much of the time is typically spent waiting in lines for rides, attractions, and food.

 With an average of over 50,000 guests visiting each day, long lines tend to form in front of the most popular attractions and food vendors fairly fast.
 But, don’t panic!
 Consider these tips to help you spend less time waiting in line and more time experiencing the magic of Mickey and his world.